Pylons/pyramid_cookbook/docs/auth/jwt_auth.rst

             token = token.decode("ascii")
         return token

-Now the token should look something like
+Now the token should look something like the following.

 .. code-block:: text